Assasinphoenix/pyqt5-tutorial/calendar.rst

 =======
 Example
 =======
-Below is an example of an Calendar:
+Below is an example of a Calendar:

 .. literalinclude:: _examples/calendar.py